-Through an interesting research project, two recent alumni invited first-time museum visitors to critically assess the RISD Museum.
+Through an interesting research project, a RISD alum and a current grad student invited first-time museum visitors to critically assess the RISD Museum.

 In November 41 people who rarely, if ever, visit art museums participated in two weekend sessions of Look at Art.
 Get Paid., a study designed and led by Maia Chao MFA 17 GL and Josephine Devanbu BRDD 16 PT (with assistance from Bryn Pernot and Maria Paula Garcia Mosquera of Brown Public Humanities.)
 Mutually drawn to intersections of the arts and the social sciences, the researchers turned to people outside the RISD Museum’s customary circle of patrons and professionals to glean insights about its galleries.